 The SEE was re-built during the 1930s and by 1949 became the Atomic Weapons Research Establishment (AWRE) which worked on early development phases of Britain’s first atomic bomb, Blue Danube, work which was later continued at Aldermaston.
 The establishment was eventually deemed uneconomic and closed in 1963.

-Today, while the Common is still owned and mantained by the DIO (part of the Ministry of Defence), it is largely left open to public use.
+Today, while the Common is still owned and maintained by the DIO (part of the Ministry of Defence), it is largely left open to public use.
 It has areas of wilderness and yet still shows echoes of the remarkable history of the area.